pshdev0/utils/coursera-auto-download/README.md

 1. Make sure you have enough Workspaces open for each student + a couple extra for yourself.
 2. Run the `auto-student-list.js` in the Chrome developer console (this is just a small part of the original automation scripts).
 3. The result will be stored in the clipboard, so paste it into another file, called `data.txt` (note that `data.txt` has different contents to the original `data.txt` above so yo may want to use a different name - I should change this in future)
+4. Open up your Chrome broweser and change its position/size to that you'd like all consecutively Chrome windows open to.
-4. Run `bash w1.sh 0 5` to process student IDs 0, 1, 2, 3, 4.
+5. Run `bash w1.sh 0 5` to process student IDs 0, 1, 2, 3, 4.
 Change the arguments, e.g. "25 49" for different student ranges.
-5. This example will open 5 Chrome windows, each with the URL to the student assignment marking page.
+6. This example will open 5 Chrome windows, each with the URL to the student assignment marking page.
-6. It will also open 5 desktop folders showing the student projects AND it will move them to different workspaces automatically for you.
+7. It will also open 5 desktop folders showing the student projects AND it will move them to different workspaces automatically for you.
-7. Next run `bash w2.sh` which will automatically move the Chrome windows to the corresponding workspaces.
+8. Next run `bash w2.sh` which will automatically move the Chrome windows to the corresponding workspaces.

-*TIP* before running script `w1.sh` open up your Chrome broweser and change its pose to the position/size you'd like all consecutively opened windows open.

-*CAVEAT* These two scripts work, but are probably a bit buggy and need more testing for sure !
+*NOTE* These two scripts worked for me in the range 0-20, but today for 20-50 they seem a little buggy so I need to debug them for sure !

 It saves me a lot of time and labour setting up my desktop workspaces and windows.